 Look up the event calendars for the individual venues to see if your favorite bands are coming to Richmond.

 Charlottesville often hosts some of the biggest names in music, including former hometown hero Dave Matthews.
 The bigger concerts are held at John Paul Jones Arena and the Sprint Pavilion off the Downtown Mall, while local acts often perform at the Paramount Theater and Jefferson Theater.
 Looking for a festival?
-Charlottesville has you covered, with Tom Tom Founders Festival April 10-16, Ash Lawn Opera throughout the summer, and of course Lockn’, one of the biggest festivals in Virginia, just a short drive away from the city.
+Charlottesville has you covered, with Tom Tom Founders Festival held each year in April, Ash Lawn Opera throughout the summer, and of course Lockn’, one of the biggest festivals in Virginia, just a short drive away from the city.

 Many of Charlottesville’s wineries, breweries, and restaurants are also popular spots for live shows, letting you taste and hear the best that Virginia has to offer simultaneously.